OneCodeMan/WritingPractice/src/pages/07-27-2017-jackson/index.md

 His eyes gazed over that sentence over and over, the more he read it, the more frequent he nodded.

-He closed the notebook, and stares down from the roof.
+He closed the notebook, and stared down from the roof.
-Thinking about nothing in particular.
+He thought about nothing in particular.
 Waiting for his mind to turn off.
 Waiting for his natural body to forget the fear of heights.